Karnataka itinerary: 3 weeks in Karnataka

 Day 9 – 11: Udupi

 For even more remote and secluded beaches where you are likely to be the only foreigner around you can head further south.
-Udupi is another sleepy temple town that attracts hundreds of pilgrims to its humble Krishna temple.
+Udupi is another sleepy temple town that attracts hundreds of pilgrims.
+A tour of the Udupi Krishna temple is a must wghen visiting this area.

 Udupi and nearby Mangalore aren’t the most beautiful cities, but they are famous throughout India for their delicious food.
 Mangalorean cuisine is known for its fried masala fish and spicy curries flavoured with tamarind and coconut.
 The Udupi thali is a set meal of mouthwatering vegetarian curries.